-The Township contributes to the Ohio Police and Fire Pension Fund (OP&F), a cost-sharing, multiple-employer defined benefit pension plan.
-OP&F provides retirement and disability benefits, annual cost of living adjustments, and death benefits to plan members and beneficiaries.
+Plan Description - The Township contributes to the Ohio Police and Fire Pension Fund (OP&F), a cost-sharing multiple-employer defined benefit pension plan.
+OP&F provides retirement and disability pension benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Benefit provisions are established by the Ohio State Legislature and are codified in Chapter 742 of the Ohio Revised Code.
-OP&F issues a publically available financial report that includes financial information and required supplementary information for the plan.
+OP&F issues a publicly available financial report that includes financial information and required supplementary information for the plan.
 That report may be obtained by writing to the Ohio Police and Fire Pension Fund, 140 East Town Street, Columbus, Ohio 43215-5164.

-The Township has no police officers.
-Plan members are required to contribute 10 percent of their annual covered salary to fund pension obligations while the Township is required to contribute 19.5 percent for firefighters.
+Funding Policy - Plan members are required to contribute 10% of their annual covered salary to fund pension obligations and the Township is required to contribute 24 percent for plan members.
 Contributions are authorized by State statute.
-The Township's contributions to OP&F for the years ended December 31, 2006, 2005, and 2004 were \$9,610, \$9,610, and \$9,330, respectively, equal to the required contribution for each year.
-The full amount has been contributed for 2006, 2005, and 2004.
+The Township's contributions to OP&F, including employee and employer amounts paid by the Township, for the year ended December 31, 2007 was \$44,601 or 100% of the required contribution for 2007.